Japan's economy shrinks at record rate, slammed by pandemic

 The annual rate shows what the number would have been if continued for a year.

-The world’s third largest economy was already ailing when the virus outbreak struck late last year.
-The fallout has since gradually worsened both in COVID-19 cases and social distancing restrictions.
+The world’s third largest economy was already limping along when the virus outbreak struck in China late last year.
+It has weakened as the pandemic gained ground, leading to social distancing restrictions and prompting many people to stay home when they can.

+“In April, May, a state of emergency was issued, it was a situation where the economy was artificially stopped so to speak, and the impact was severe," said Yasutoshi Nishimura, minister Economic and Fiscal Policy.

+“These are tough numbers but they bottomed out in April and May, we would like to put all our efforts into returning to a growth trajectory," Nishimura told reporters.

+By comparison, the U.S. economy contracted at a rate of nearly 33% in the last quarter, while that in the UK skidded 20.4%.

 Japanese economic growth was flat in July-September.
-Growth was modest in the quarter before that.
+Growth was minimal the quarter before that.

+The recent downturn returned economic activity to the level last seen in the spring of 2011, just after the triple disasters of a massive earthquake, tsunami and nuclear plant meltdown in the northeast.

+Prime Minister Shinzo Abe took office in late 2012 and has since seen the halting progress made under his “Abenomics" economic platform to spur inflation to restore sustained growth essentially drained away in the pandemic.

+But as is true in the U.S. and many other countries, a combination of near-zero interest rates and massive asset purchases by the central bank have helped keep stock prices relatively steady.
+The benchmark Nikkei 225 index fell 0.7% on Monday.

+Japan faces multiple challenges in maintaining growth as its population ages and shrinks and companies opt to invest in faster growing markets outside the country.
+The main drivers of growth, consumer spending and exports, have been hamstrung during the pandemic.

-For the April-June period, Japan's exports dropped at a whopping annual rate of 56%, while private consumption dipped at an annual rate of nearly 29%.
+For the April-June period, Japan's exports dropped at a whopping annual rate of 56%.

+Private consumption dipped at an annual rate of nearly 29% as shoppers stayed home, leaving malls and restaurants nearly empty of customers.

-That was without any full shutdown of businesses to contain coronavirus outbreaks, which have worsened in the past month, pushing the total number of confirmed cases to over 56,000.
+That was without any full shutdown of businesses to contain coronavirus outbreaks, which have worsened in the past month, pushing the total number of confirmed cases to over 56,000, with more than 1,100 deaths.

 Analysts say the economy is expected to recover gradually, once the impact of the pandemic is curbed.
 Japan's export-dependent economy relies heavily on growth in China, where outbreaks of the novel coronavirus began and have since subsided.
 But demand has remained subdued.